Complete Rules of Physics Brawl Online

 • By registering for the competition, each team agrees to follow the Rules of Conduct and these Rules of Physics Brawl Online and confirms they have made themselves acquainted with them.

-• To compete in categories A, B, or C, all of the team members must be high-school students, or primary school students, or their respective equivalent.
-There is also an Open category (non-competitive) for other competitors that do not meet the criteria for A, B, or C categories.
+• To compete in categories A, B, or C, all team members must be high-school students, primary school students, or their respective equivalents.
+There is also an Open category (non-competitive) for other competitors who do not meet the criteria for A, B, or C categories.

-• The name of a team cannot spread political or religious views, cannot be rude or insulting, or be in any other way inappropriate.
-The chief organizer has a right to change the name of such a team, censor it, or disqualify the team completely.
+• The team name must not spread political or religious views, be offensive, or otherwise inappropriate.
+The appropriateness of a team name is judged by the head organizer, who has the right to change the name of such a team, censor it, or disqualify the team from the competition.

-• By registering in the competition, you agree with publishing the results of your team in the form of basic information (your name, surname, category, school, and points) in the results table on the website, handbooks, and yearbooks of FYKOS.
+• By registering in the competition, the team members agree to the publication of their results in the form of basic information (your name, surname, category, school, and points) in the results list in both print and digital outputs.

 PARTICIPATING IN THE COMPETITION